estiwen0x/NoImport/README.md

 * **Register-Efficient Logic:** String comparisons and memory walks are optimized for low-level, register-heavy execution to mimic legitimate system-level code.

 ---
+⚠️ Disclaimer

+This repository is strictly for educational and security research purposes.
+The techniques demonstrated herein are intended to provide insights into Windows internals and the mechanics of stealth software development.
+The author is not responsible for any misuse.

 ## Usage